Derikklok/For-bot/README.md

 # Some Bot

-This is a simple HTML page that embeds a chatbot using the ChatGPT Builder plugin.
+This is a simple HTML page that embeds a chatbot .

 ## Structure